-The Japan Smart Community Alliance (JSCA) (Error!
-Reference source not found.) was established in April 2010 with the aim of resolving and overcoming the obstacles of individual organizations through collaboration of the public and private sectors.
-JSCA has a wide range of members from various private enterprises and organizations, including public service corporations, universities and local municipalities.
+The Japan Smart Community Alliance (JSCA) (Figure 12) was established in April 2010 with the aim of resolving and overcoming the obstacles of individual organisations through collaboration of the public and private sectors.
+JSCA has a wide range of members from various private enterprises and organisations, including public service corporations, universities and local municipalities.
 In the context of smart home/smart appliances the JSCA Smart House and Building workgroup undertakes activities toward further dissemination of smart houses and smart buildings.

-Figure 9: JSCA organizational structure
+Figure 12: JSCA organisational structure

-The ECHONET Consortium27, formed in 1997 in Japan, promotes the development of software and hardware for home networks that can be used for remote control or monitoring of home appliances.
+The ECHONET Consortium50, formed in 1997 in Japan, promotes the development of software and hardware for home networks that can be used for remote control or monitoring of home appliances.
 The aim in doing so has been to reduce CO2 emissions while responding to the increasing sophistication of home security and home healthcare.